haimbilia/BuyHub/readme.txt

-    => 052450 - Separate Tracking URL and Tracking Courier if Aftership enabled => 052645 - wile adding product specifications> it's not accepting character after & => 052781 - When product not attached to brand then getting error while getting coupon list on cart page
+    => 052450 - Separate Tracking URL and Tracking Courier if Aftership enabled => 052645 - wile adding product specifications> it's not accepting character after & => 052781 - When product not attached to brand then getting error while getting coupon list on cart page => 052869 - caching directory delete issue for some server

 Enhancements :
    => Make provision to made seller